falcosecurity/falco/proposals/20200909-userspace-deployment.md

 - *kilt-k8s-exec* - CLI to patch existing k8s pods.

+### Kilt definition config format
+We decided to go with HOCON for the kilt definition file as it is very flexible and not obnoxious to write (it is less sensible to whitespace than YAML, but can translate to JSON as well).

 ## Workflow
 ### Preparation (done by Falco maintainers)
 We prepare and publish a docker image containing Falco.
 The contents would be